calscoo/portfolio/README.md

-# portfolio
+# portfolio_angular
-personal portfolio website, built using angular
+Angular - The frontend for the portfolio application.